hummat/easy-o3d/README.md

 # Easy Open3D
-Welcome to Easy Open3D, the easy-to-use wrapper around, as well as utility functions and scripts for, some of [Open3D](http://www.open3d.org) 's registration functionality.
+Welcome to Easy Open3D (the easy-to-use wrapper around) as well as utility functions and scripts for, some of [Open3D](http://www.open3d.org) 's registration functionality.

 _Head over to the repository's [**GitHub** pages site](https://hummat.github.io/easy-o3d) for a more interactive